Mitsumasa Yonai: Subsequent political activity

-Characteristics
+Assessment

 Minister of the Imperial Japanese Navy (1937–1939)

 Because of Yonai’s work as a military attaché in Russia and Poland and his travels around European countries, he had a broader perspective of world affairs than many other senior Japanese military officials.
-In the late 1930s Yonai already analyzed the naval capabilities of the Imperial Japanese Navy and Allied countries, versus those of Germany and Italy and he concluded that Japan should not ally itself with the Axis Powers.
+In the late 1930s Yonai already analyzed the naval capabilities of the Imperial Japanese Navy and Allied countries, versus those of Germany and Italy and he concluded that Japan should not ally itself with the Axis powers.
 In addition to his experience as an attaché, he had participated in the Battle of the Japan Sea (known in the West as the Battle of Tsushima) during the Russo-Japanese War as a lieutenant, so he understood the realities of naval warfare.
 Hence, on August 8, 1939, at the five-ministry commission that was intended to make a plan for war, the Minister of Finance, Ishiwata, asked Yonai, "Is it possible for the Imperial Japanese Navy to triumph over America and Britain?"
 (Agawa, n.d.).
 Yonai answered, "No. The Imperial Japanese Navy is not designed to open fire against them.
 The Third Reich and the Italian Navy are out of question."
 (Agawa, n.d.).

 After the historical triumph of the Battle of the Japan Sea in 1905 during the Russo-Japanese War, the Imperial Japanese Navy was the world's third strongest.
-By the end of World War I Japan had a powerful battle fleet.
+By the end of World War I, Japan had a powerful battle fleet.
 In the 1930s, following the Washington Naval Treaty, Japan built a strong naval aviation arm with excellent aircraft and pilots.
 Even so, the Imperial Japanese Navy could not compete against the Royal Navy and the United States Navy, the top two navies in the world.
 Consequently, the much smaller Kriegsmarine (German Navy) and the Regia Marina (Italian Navy) could not defeat these two dominants.
 Furthermore, the Imperial Japanese Navy had been made overconfident by its victory and was not willing to acknowledge a position of inferiority.
 However, his unique experiences made him convinced of his view.
 Therefore, Yonai clearly announced his opinion: the Imperial Japanese Navy would lose if it attacked the Royal Navy and the United States Navy.